inrupt/solid-common-vocab-rdf/README.md

 vocabulary (see the example below showing how easy it is to access the terms from the popular Friend-of-a-Friend (FOAF) RDF vocabulary).

+Because developers typically use terms from multiple, often related vocabularies, it can be very convenient for them if we bundle together the generated classes from related vocabularies together into a single library/module for them to import easily.

 ## Published vocabulary bundles

 Currently, this repository contains configuration for the following bundles of